CodeReviewDAO/dxd_codereview/Reviews/174 - Ultimate Division - decentralised game with true ownership/2 - Tactical gameplay, NFT marketplace, weekly competition and ranked divisions/README.md

 3. Match results impact player standing in the division.
 For the purpose of this review, the OP decreased the league durations and matches needed to be completed for a league to end.
 After doing three matches, a winner was selected and promoted to the upper league.

+4. Weekly competition concludes every Sunday and distributes $UDT rewards via the cryptography signer service.
+Users were able to get their rewards either at the end of each match, or at the end of the league all together.

 ## Overall Impression of usage testing

 _Summarize your impression following detailed usage testing and provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements